-Women's First Round Tuesday, May 17 Noon and 4 p.m.
+Men's First Round Tuesday, May 20 8 a.m. and noon Eastern time.
+Women's First Round Wednesday, May 21 8 a.m. and noon Eastern time.
+Men's Quarterfinals Wednesday, May 21 3 p.m.
 Eastern time.
-Men's First Round Wednesday, May 18 8 a.m. and noon Eastern time.
-Women's Quarterfinals Wednesday, May 18 4 p.m.
+Women's Quarterfinals Thursday, May 22 9 a.m.
 Eastern time.
-Women's Rest Day Thursday, May 19 Men's Quarterfinals Thursday, May 19 Noon Eastern time.
-Women's Semifinals Friday, May 20 Noon and 4 p.m.
+Men's Semifinals Friday, May 23 9 a.m.
 Eastern time.
-Men's Rest Day Friday, May 20 Women's Final Saturday, May 21 4 p.m.
+Women's Semifinals Saturday, May 24 9 a.m.
 Eastern time.
-Men's Semifinals Saturday, May 21 8 a.m. and noon Eastern time.
-Men's Final Sunday, May 22 Noon Eastern time.
+Men's Final Saturday, May 24 1 p.m.
+Eastern time.
+Women's Final Sunday, May 25 9 a.m.
+Eastern time.

-^{} In the event of severe inclement weather, the tennis committee reserves the right to alter match formats in order to conduct and complete the championships (i.e., warm-ups, scoring format, match times, no-ad scoring, third set super tiebreak).
+NOTE: In the event of severe inclement weather, the tennis committee reserves the right to alter match formats in order to conduct and complete the championships (i.e., warmups, scoring format, match times, no-ad scoring, third set super tiebreak).
 Match times will take precedence over practice time.